stuartpittaway/diyBMSv4Code/README.md

 This release removes the need to manually compile the code yourself, instead GITHUB Actions are now used to build the code for you automatically.

-The files you will need are held as ZIP files in [Releases](https://github.com/stuartpittaway/diyBMSv4Code/releases)
+The files you will need are held as a ZIP file in [Releases](https://github.com/stuartpittaway/diyBMSv4Code/releases)

-Download the ZIP file and *extract its contents* and inside the folder you should find:
+Download the ZIP file named "Compiled_Firmware_YYYY-MM-DD-HH-MM.zip" and *extract its contents* and inside the folder you should find:

 *Files for the controller (ESP8266)*
 * diybms_controller_firmware_espressif8266_esp8266_d1mini.bin